 - Wire Strippers

 For convenience, I’ve included some quick links to Amazon for each item:

 Seal The House.

 First, make sure your dog house interior is sealed from getting wet.
-Make sure the roof doesn’t leak and that you have somewhere to mount your weatherproof box that will hold your transformer and extension cord.
+Make sure the roof doesn’t leak, and you have somewhere to mount your weatherproof box that will hold your transformer and extension cord.
 Ideally, this will be located inside the dog house.
 If you don’t have room inside, build a dog house extension so it can be mounted outside the dog house.
-It is vital that it be totally weather-proof.
+It must be totally weatherproof.